What is the MHA?

 I don’t have any healthcare experience.
 What opportunities or resources are available prior to the internship?

 Our MHA program encourages students to participate in a number of professional and interprofessional activities to help students prepare for their internship and futures as healthcare leaders.
-Students are required to participate in MHA Professional and Academic Development (PAD); a course designed to enhance professional development skills and opportunities.
-The MHA PAD course consists of a number of activities every semester including volunteering or working in a healthcare setting, joining a professional organization such as ACHE (http://www.ache.org/ ), MGMA (http://www.mgma.com/ ) or HFMA (https://www.hfma.org/ ), meeting local health executives and administrators, and participating in other workshops, and sessions that will assist students in defining their career goals, building competency within their professions, and increasing their knowledge and skills to excel academically and professionally.
+Students are required to participate in professional and academic development sessions.
+Students are also encouraged to join a professional organization such as ACHE (http://www.ache.org/ ), MGMA (http://www.mgma.com/ ) or HFMA (https://www.hfma.org/ ).
+As part of the program, students are able to meet local health executives and administrators, participate in workshops to help define their career goals, building competency within their professions, and increasing their knowledge and skills to excel academically and professionally.

 What types of funding is available for master students?